TecJoJo/React.js-projects/README.md

-Hei, those projets here are did with following an tutorial by John Smilga from Udemy.com.
+Hey, those projets here are did with following an tutorial by John Smilga from Udemy.com.

 Codes are not just copy and past from source codes but with fully understanding of the logic behind the scenes and typed word by word.<br>